oxfeeefeee/goscript/README.md

 # Goscript
-Go specs implemented as a scripting language in Rust.
+Go specs implemented as a scripting language.

 ### The Goal
-+ To be full compatible with Go, i.e. to be able to run any valid Go code.(But only a subset of features will be supported in version 0.1)
++ Runs most pure Go code, probably add some dynamic features if requested.

+### How do I try
+The project "engine" is the entry/wrapper. there are test cases in [here](https://github.com/oxfeeefeee/goscript/tree/master/engine/tests to browse through.
++ Make sure your Rust installation is up to date.
++ Clone this repository.
++ Go to goscript/engine
++ Run cargo test -- --nocapture

 ### Use Cases
 + As an embedded language like Lua.